Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is excellent, with residents located an average of 162 meters from the nearest stop.
-Service frequency averages 1,278 trips per day across all routes, equating to approximately 389 weekly trips per individual stop.
+Together, these routes facilitate 8,949 weekly passenger trips.
+The accessibility of public transport is rated excellent, with residents on average being located 162 meters from their nearest stop.
+On a daily basis, there are an average of 1,278 trips across all routes, which works out to approximately 389 weekly trips per individual stop.

 Frequently Asked Questions - Transport